 We always plan and co-ordinate the different needs to obtain various disclosure orders from UK website operators, in a way that is aimed to produce an optimum outcome for our clients.

 Because our long-term experience in obtaining disclosure orders from website operators in the UK, we can tell, in many cases, what information each website operator has in their possession and how to approach the website operators so that they will co-operate with our disclosure application.

 In nearly all cases, we do that ground work before we get to court, which helps reduce the costs to our clients and to have a smooth third-party disclosure hearing at court.

 Disclosure orders from website operators in the US, should be handled with care and in a way that will not end up being counter productive to the applicant.
 There are website operators in the US who are keen to protect their anonymous users’ identities and who will therefore contest most disclosure applications on the grounds of free speech.

 Navigating through the various legal processes in the different states in the US could be a challenging task to the unfamiliar foreign litigant.
 We have a trusted record when it comes to obtaining disclosure from US website operators, which makes Cohen Davis a preferred internet law specialist UK law firm for UK based individuals and companies who wish to obtain disclosure orders through the American courts.

-Exposing the register owner of a particular domain name, is often a challenge that even a local court is unable to overcome.
-Depending on the registrar’s location, we can challenge the validity of a domain name registration in various ways, including through local courts, through internet service provides and through Internet Corporation for Assigned Names and Numbers (ICANN).
+Exposing the registered owner of a particular domain name, is often a challenge that even a local court is unable to overcome.
+Depending on the registrar’s location, we can challenge the validity of a domain name registration in various ways, including through local courts, through internet service providers and through Internet Corporation for Assigned Names and Numbers (ICANN).

 Online harassers often prefer to hide behind a pseudonym but even in cases that lasted for over 13 years of online harassment, we have been able to identify and locate the individuals harassing our clients.